 If you want to up your lasagna game, add some baked zucchini chips as a side dish.
 They’re fun and easy to make at home.
 And it’s something your loved ones will request again.
 The high temperature will take away the moisture from inside the zucchini and crisp the top to a golden brown.

 29. Green Bean Sauté With Garlic

 Crisp and tender green beans sautéed in a butter-garlic sauce make a light, flavorful side dish for meat lasagna.
 Add some Parmesan cheese if you like to give your dish a more Italian taste.
 Or sprinkle on red pepper flakes or some lemon juice for a spicier side that goes well with creamy pasta.

 A traditional Caprese salad made of basil, tomatoes, and fresh mozzarella cheese is one of the best and most delicious side dishes for lasagna.
 To up your Caprese salad game by utilizing a blend of mozzarella balls known as bocconcini and multicolored cherry tomatoes tossed in vinaigrette.

 31. Instant Pot Ratatouille

 The instant pot ratatouille seems like it needs a lot of work to make.
 However, that’s not true.
 It’s super easy to make.
 It’s a French dish that you can make in no time by following the next steps.

-Antipasto is a famous Italian dish that complements pasta nicely.
+Antipasto is a famous Italian dish that compliments pasta nicely.
 It comes in many varieties and requires no cooking skills.
 Just roughly put piles of marinated olives, cheese, and some cooked deli meats on your good old pastry board along with your meat lasagna and enjoy.

 33. Fresh Tomato And Feta